zhibailin/MasteringEnglish/03-Free-Markets-Are-Intrinsic-to-Humans.md

 You need a lot of symbiotes.
 All the mitochondria in all our cells that help us respirate and burn oxygen. __These are__ symbiotes __that__ help us survive.
 __We couldn't__ survive __without__ them.

+But, __to me__, those are partners in the wealth creation that creates the human body.